itsnotajulius/Databases/Recources/ConnectingNodetoMYSQL.md

 });
 ```

 Also, if your npm project is named "mysql" then you may encounter an error when trying to install the mysql npm package in the video that follows.
-The solution is simple, you can find it <a href = >here.
+The solution is simple, you can find it <a href = https://www.loom.com/share/db336b7433164b8284c6248cddb4da1d>here.</a>

 Please note, if you signed up for Goorm before October 29th, then see here for how to connect to MySQL with Node.